Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity: Center manifolds Lg with boundary Lg

 \begin{proof} Assume there is a boundary cube in $\sW_i$, then let $L$ be a boundary cube in $\sW_i$ with largest side length.
 The latter must then belong to $\sW^{\mathbf{n}}_i$ because Lemma \ref{lem:raffinamento} excludes the possibility of $L$ to belong to either $\sW^{\mathbf{\be}}_j$ or $\sW^{\mathbf{\bh}}_j$.
 However, by definition of the family, this would imply the existence of a neighbor $L' \in \sW_i$ with $\ell (L') = 2\ell (L)$.
 By Lemma \ref{l:child_parent}, $L'$ would be a boundary cube in $\sW$, contradicting the maximality of $L$. \end{proof}

 Clearly, descendants of boundary cubes might become non-boundary cubes and so their refining cubes can be stopped.
-We finally set $\sW_j := \sW_j^{\be}\cup\sW_j^{\bh}\cup\sW_j^{\mathbf{n}}$ .
-From now on we specify a set of assumptions on the various choices of the constants involved in the construction. \begin{assump} $T$ and $\Gamma$ are as in Assumptions \ref{assumptions} and we also assume that \begin{itemize} \item[(a)] $\alpha_\bh$ is smaller than $\frac{1}{2m}$ and $\alpha_\be$ is positive but small, depending only on $\alpha_{\bh}$, \item[(b)] $M_0$ is larger than a suitable constant, depending only upon $\alpha_\be$, \item[(c)] $2^{N_0} \geq C (m,n, M_0)$, in particular it satisfies the condition of Lemma \ref{lem:raffinamento}, \item[(d)] $C_\be$ is sufficiently large depending upon $\alpha_\be$, $\alpha_\bh$, $M_0$ and $N_0$, \item[(e)] $C_\bh$ is sufficiently large depending upon $\alpha_\be, \alpha_\bh, M_0, N_0$ and $C_\be$, \item[(f)] \eqref{e:eps_condition} holds with an $\varepsilon_1$ sufficiently small depending upon all the other parameters. \end{itemize} Finally, there is an exponent $\alpha_{\mathbf{L}}$, which depends only on $m,n, Q^\star$ and $Q$ and which is independent of all the other parameters, in terms of which several important estimates in Theorem \ref{thm:center-manifold-app} will be stated. \end{assump}
+We finally set $\sW_j := \sW_j^{\be}\cup\sW_j^{\bh}\cup\sW_j^{\mathbf{n}}$.
+From now on we specify a set of assumptions on the various choices of the constants involved in the construction. \begin{assumption} $T$ and $\Gamma$ are as in Assumptions \ref{assumptions} and we also assume that